-Waverley Housing has in place buildings insurance for all our properties, but it is the tenant's responsibility to arrange home contents insurance which covers furniture. floor coverings and personal belongings from fire, flooding, theft and other household risks.
-You can make sure you are covered for the unexpected by insuring the contents of your home either through an insurance company of your choice or by using the Scottish Federation of Housing Associations Diamond Insurance Service which is a specialist scheme for Housing Association tenants and offers competitive rates.
-You can get more information on the Diamond Insurance Service by emailing diamond@sfha.co.uk or you can complete your application form for cover over the phone, by calling the URIS Group (the administrators) on 0345 671 8172
+Waverley Housing has insured the structure of your home against damage to the fixtures, fittings and fabric.
+It is your responsibility to ensure that you are covered for the unexpected by insuring the contents of your home, either through an insurance company of your choice, or by using the Scottish Federation of Housing Associations Diamond Insurance Service which is a specialist scheme for Housing Association tenants and offers competitive rates.
+You can get more information on the Diamond Insurance Service by emailing diamond@ sfha.co.uk or contact us on 01450 364200 or email: info@ Waverley -housing.co.uk.